shhhkun/SmartMirror/mobile_app/MainApp/README.md

 I think the issue I'm seeing of disconnecting after about a minute can be attributed to the Lightblue app.
 Will wait to worry more about this until I see it happen on the pi.

 Next steps:
-- get read module stuff to config working + form state updating correctly. sliders and dropdowns not updating correctly for now.
-- [blocked] test reading and writing module info to the actual pi.
-- clean up the connectiion process. make it one button, instead of several. bascially just fix the appConnectFromBonded function in ble provider.
-- put in a UI page for messing with langauge and units.
+- make changing the config form actually save it.
+- get rid of the read button.

 - make the UI more pretty.
 - make a draw.io block diagram of how this app works.
 - record a video of correct app operation.

-maybe:
+- get read module stuff to config working + form state updating correctly. sliders and dropdowns not updating correctly for now. might not have for demo though.

+- clean up the connectiion process. make it one button, instead of several. bascially just fix the appConnectFromBonded function in ble provider.
+- put in a UI page for messing with langauge and units.

+eventually:
 - persist a user's config to disk
 - add event handeler for disconnect events in the ble manager.
 - maybe make a top right status menu/icon that shows connection status stuff. could also be a button that takes you to a dedicated status page.